-Tenants at family Units are responsible to remove snow and ice from walks, stoops, and steps leading to the Unit.
+Tenants are responsible to remove snow and ice from walks, stoops, and steps leading to the Unit.
 Tenants sharing a walk shall clear their half or share the responsibility.
-If a Tenant fails to remove snow/ice within twenty-four (24) hours, the Housing Authority may do so and charge the Tenant.
+If a Tenant fails to remove snow/ice within twenty-four (24) hours, Gateway Crossing Management may do so and charge the Tenant.